GSA/digitalgov-pra/README.md

 ## Accessibility tests

-We follow the WCAG2AA standard, and one of the ways we check that we're following the right rules is through automated tools, like [**pa11y**](https://github.com/pa11y/pa11y/).
+We followed the WCAG2AA standard, and one of the ways we check that we're following the right rules is through automated tools, like [**pa11y**](https://github.com/pa11y/pa11y/).
 For more info on the rules being tested checkout the [pa11y wiki](https://github.com/pa11y/pa11y/wiki/HTML-CodeSniffer-Rules).

 ### Running tests

-To run a web accessibility test on digital.gov do the following:
+To run a web accessibility test, do the following:

 1. Install and run the site locally following the `Running the site locally` instructions above. *Site must be running locally to perform the scan.*